 - maintain healthy aquatic systems.

-Water managers must also plan for key challenges, including population growth and future climate change.
+To ensure that community needs are met over the longer term, water managers must also plan for key challenges, including population growth and future climate change.

 Status and Trends